Azulejo: 16th century

 Potters from Italy came into Seville in the early 16th century and established workshops there.
 They brought with them the maiolica techniques which allowed the artists to represent a much larger number of figurative themes in their compositions.
 The first Italian potter to move into Spain was Francisco Niculoso who settled in Seville in 1498.
-Examples of his work can still be admired in situ in the Alcazar of Seville.
-Under the influence of the Renaissance style introduced by Italians artists, most azulejos were polychrome tile panels depicting allegorical or mythological scenes, scenes from the lives of saints or the Bible, or hunting scenes.
-Mannerism and the grotesque style, with its bizarre representations, had much influence on azulejos.
+Niculoso's arrival led to the development of Sevillian tiles, often referred to as planos; and a new decorative technique known as pisanos, that incorporated maiolica technique with the new medium for azulejos.
+Examples of Niculoso's work are hosted in situ in the Alcazar of Seville.
+Numerous azulejos from this period—often influenced by Renaissance trends introduced by Niculoso and other Italian artisans— took the form of polychrome tile panels depicting religious and mythological themes, or hunting scenes.

 Until the mid-16th century the Portuguese continued to rely on foreign imports, mostly from Spain, such as the Annunciation by Francisco Niculoso in Évora, but also on a smaller scale from Antwerp (Flanders), such as the two panels by Jan Bogaerts in the Paço Ducal of Vila Viçosa (Alentejo).
 One of the early Portuguese masters of the 16th century was Marçal de Matos, to whom Susanna and the Elders (1565), in Quinta da Bacalhoa, Azeitão, is attributed, as well as the Adoration of the Shepherds (in the National Museum of Azulejos in Lisbon).
 The Miracle of St. Roque (in the Church of S. Roque, Lisbon) is the first dated Portuguese azulejo composition (1584).
 It is the work of Francisco de Matos, probably the nephew and pupil of Marçal de Matos.
 Both drew their inspiration from Renaissance and Mannerist paintings and engravings from Italy and Flanders.
 A fine collection of 16th-century azulejos (azulejos Hispano-mouriscos) can be found in the Museu da Rainha D. Leonor in Beja, Portugal (the former Convento da Conceição).

 In the late 16th century, checkered azulejos were used as decoration for large surfaces, such as in churches and monasteries.
 Diagonally placed plain white tiles were surrounded by blue square ones and narrow border tiles.